franckgr/katello-client-bootstrap/README.md

 ### Enabling Remote Execution

-bootstrap.py now includes the `--rex` & `--rex-user` features which allow the administrator to deploy the required SSH keys.
+bootstrap.py now includes the `--rex`,  `--rex-user` & `--rex-capsule` features which allow the administrator to deploy the required SSH keys.

 ~~~